sagemath/sagewiki_to_gh-2022-10-10/days66.md

 Possible development projects:

  - decrease Sage doctesting time (some tests are too long)
- - Reduce the number of [http://trac.sagemath.org/report/75|tickets that needs review]
+ - Reduce the number of [tickets that needs review|http://trac.sagemath.org/report/75]

 == Some magic powder ==